-The Ambassador Program adds a welcome personal touch in the modern travel experience, which is becoming more and more anonymous and automated.
+The Ambassador Program adds a welcome personal touch to the modern travel experience, which is becoming more and more anonymous and automated.
 This human connection is exactly what motivates Fred Welch and the other Ambassadors to volunteer their time.

 “My favorite part is when they smile back and, of course, I love it when they say thank you.”